-“EasyAndroid,” as I have been calling it, is a desktop application that enables users with little or no programming and computer science experience to be able to create their own Android applications without needing to know the exact details of the code that goes behind it.
-What follows from that is that a user with a clear design or product in mind would be able to transform that idea into an actual, functional application on their Android phone in a short amount of time (on the order of one to two hours for first-time users).
+“EasyAndroid” is a desktop application that enables users with little or no programming and computer science experience to be able to create their own Android applications without needing to know the exact details of the code that goes behind it.
+What follows from that is that a user with a clear design or product in mind would should? be able to transform that idea into an actual, functional application on their Android phone in a short amount of time (on the order of one to two hours for first-time users).

 The current version of EasyAndroid has a graphical user interface through which users can interact to create their own Android application.
 The user specifies the contents of the app through the interface, and EasyAndroid translates those interactions into Java code for an Android app, which users can then choose to compile and install onto their Android phones.

-I can say comfortably that I have developed a successful prototype of what EasyAndroid was meant to be.
+I have developed a successful prototype of what EasyAndroid was meant to be.
 If someone with relatively little software development experience can create a practical app, then EasyAndroid is a success.
 For instance, the equivalent of a “Hello World” app for Android – which would simply display a screen with the text “Hello World” – would take less than a minute to complete, especially with guidance or a tutorial.
 Replacing “Hello World” with a dynamically generated text – for example, “Hello NAME” where NAME is based on a text field value – would take a bit more guidance or examples, but once the user understood how to do so, would take just minutes.
 Expanding that to something like a tip calculator – which would use text fields for the base value, a text display to display the tip, and a button to generate the tip – could feasibly be done within an half an hour for a first-time user.
 With further development, EasyAndroid could reasonably become a viable replacement for Android developers for simpler Android apps.

 My approach to figuring out what to build in EasyAndroid – built my own “simple” Android apps, and figuring out 1) what people would want, and 2) what is required to build those kinds of apps?
+I assume this will be replaced by a short heading?
+Or deleted?